geocomPP/sdvwR/Section6_References.md

     `RSiteSearch("spatial statistics")`.
 Experiment and see which you prefer!

+3. The file was downloaded using the following command:
+    "download.file("http://www.openstreetmap.org/trace/1619756/data", destfile = "data/gps-trace.gpx")".
-3. More information about this ride, and a [video](http://www.youtube.com/watch?v=6a8QLiC4LV8&feature=share) from it, can be found on [robinlovelace.net](http://robinlovelace.net/ecotech/2013/10/13/bicycle-trailer-move.html).
+    More information about this ride, and a [video](http://www.youtube.com/watch?v=6a8QLiC4LV8&feature=share)
+    from it, can be found on
+    [robinlovelace.net](http://robinlovelace.net/ecotech/2013/10/13/bicycle-trailer-move.html).